Buying Guide · 2026

 Book timed entry slots for venues that require them

 Even with a physical pass, you still need separate timed entry reservations for the Louvre, Versailles, Sainte-Chapelle, and several other sites.
-Book these in advance online.
+Book these in advance online — you don’t need your pass in hand to do so.

 • 5